 - if that painful experience is in the recent past (within the last few years), and/or

-- if you have no other writing experience or ambition …
+- if you have no other writing experience or ambition to publish …

-… then publishing a memoir isn’t the best next step for you.
-It’s great that you’ve used writing to aid in recovery, but it doesn’t mean you have a book that’s appropriate for the commercial market.
+… then publishing a memoir is rarely the next best next step.
+It’s great that you’ve used writing to aid in recovery, but it doesn’t mean you have a book that will appeal to agents or big publishers.
 (Unless you’re Hillary Clinton and you lost the 2016 presidential election.)

 Your memoir consists of diary or journal entries, letters, or other ephemera from the past.